 Continue your Sri Lankan travel planning, with these useful posts:

-- Things to do in Colombo
+Cheap places to eat in Colombo